Paddle Florida®

 Trip report: October 2012

 Boiling Creek flows through the Eglin Air Force Base Reservation and into the Yellow River.
 The spring-fed creek runs crystal clear, with a natural beauty preserved by its location within the military base.
 The depth is typically 3-5 feet with a swift current.
-Pitcher plants and orchids dot the shoreline.
-The underwater grass is home to fish and turtles; paddling on Boiling Creek is like being in an aquarium.
+Along the riverbank are cypress and other trees, tall pitcher plants and orchids dot the shoreline.
+The underwater grass is home to fish and turtles - paddling on Boiling Creek is like being in an aquarium!
+Birds are abundant, with ospreys, hawks and others.
 (Detailed map and photos below.)

-Distance: Varies; 6.5 miles one-way from BR 211 bridge to take-out on Yellow River
+Distance: Varies; 6.5 miles one-way from RR 211 bridge to take-out on Yellow River

 Location: Santa Rosa County (Eglin Air Force Base Reservation)